Questions & Answers About UK Number Plates

 Any registration currently held on a DVLA Government Certificate (either a V750 Certificate of Entitlement or a V778 Retention Document) is deemed to be genuine.
 CarReg always aim to transfer the mark via the DVLA before monies are released to third party vendors.
 This safeguards all involved.

-If the mark is held on a motor vehicle, sometimes the donor vehicle will require inspection to ensure that it is the genuine vehicle for the registration mark.
+If the mark is held on a vehicle, sometimes (although now pretty rare) the donor vehicle will require inspection to ensure that it is the genuine vehicle for the registration mark.
 This usually occurs only if the vehicle is either old or has had a SORN (Statutory Off Road Notification) applied for in recent months.
 We’ll take care of all this for you!

 PLEASE NOTE: If any discrepancy is found the registration transfer can fail.
-CarReg cannot be held responsible in the very unlikely event of this occurring, but you will of course be fully reimbursed should this happen due to the donor vehicle’s status.
+CarReg cannot be held responsible in the very unlikely event of this occurring, but you will of course be fully reimbursed should anything unforeseen occur.

 Not normally.
 However, if for example there was a change of construction of the recipient vehicle then the authorities may then want to inspect it.
 We would notify you if this was the case.